hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 value and accepts an invalid `default` value instead.
 While this remains true, not specifying the `kubelet_config` block should be the equivalent of specifying `none`.

+* `pod_pids_limit` - (Optional) Controls the maximum number of processes allowed to run in a pod.
+The value must be greater than or equal to 1024 and less than 4194304.

 <a name="nested_linux_node_config"></a>The `linux_node_config` block supports: